telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 # Redistributing Telerik UI for WinForms

 The Telerik UI for WinForms suite includes a limited run time royalty-free license to redistribute the controls in your own solutions subject to the License Agreement.
-You can use the components in the suite to build your own solutions, and redistribute your solutions to and your end users who are not required to purchase a license from Telerik to access your solution.
+You can use the components in the suite to build your own solutions, and redistribute your solutions to your end users who are not required to purchase a license from Telerik to access your solution.

 ## Examples of Permitted Uses